CayLangDev/CayLang/docs/spec/gen/sources/Presentation_source.md

-Take for example the structure used by the openspeech* dataset.
-A root Openspeech folder, with a layer of subset folders, with a layer of reader folders, with numbered flac files and a transcription of the reading at the edges.
+The structure used by the openspeech* dataset is a root OpenSpeech folder, followed by a layer of subset folders (we'll include only one), followed by a layer of reader folders, with a single flac file and a text file containing a transcription of the reading at the edges.

+*A fictional dataset based very closely on LibriSpeech, a target dataset of our client for this project.

 Example generated below.
 ```